top of page

 Loan Modification

-A loan modification involves working with your lender to change the terms of your mortgage—such as lowering your payment or extending the loan.
-It can help make payments more manageable, but approval isn’t guaranteed, and the process can be slow and unpredictable.
+A loan modification means working with your lender to adjust your mortgage terms, like lowering your payment or extending the loan.
+This can make payments easier to manage, but approval isn’t always guaranteed.

 Loan modification icon